-Cox is in her early twenties, and so she is very close in age to me, and the experiences she described through her writing were ones to which I could relate.
+Cox is in her early twenties, and so she is very close in age to me- and the experiences she described through her writing were very relatable.

 What really got me about this collection was the honesty of Cox’s writing- she wasn’t afraid to express her thoughts about the world, and she used her writing to help her cope with the various troubles in her life.

 While I found that the collection was a little negative when it came to the issues women faced in life, it was still incredibly empowering to young women such as myself.